 - Basic physical description including race, eye color, hair color, or height.

 Search Government Databases

 Finding a convicted prisoner is much easier than finding someone who’s recently been jailed.
 Both state and federal prisons have online search tools used to locate inmates.
 The Federal Bureau of Prisons maintains an online inmate locater and database on its website, where you can search by name and other physical descriptions.
-State DOCs maintain similar databases where you can also search for a specific prisoner.
+State DOCs maintain similar databases where one can also search for a specific prisoner.
 Remember, this is for finding someone who is already serving their sentence.
 Finding someone recently arrested might take more snooping.
 New York is one of the few cities that maintains a database for recent arrests.

 Call The Local Jail

 County jails don’t have search engines, but a simple phone call should let you find out what you need.
 Find the phone number of your local police department or county sheriff’s department, and have the information ready for the person you’re trying to find.
 They should be able to tell you if they have that person in custody and what their status is.
 Also, checking jails in the surrounding areas is a good idea.
-You can also call the local bail bondsman and see if they’ve gotten a call from who you’re trying to find.
+Also, call the local bail bondsman and see if they’ve gotten a call from who you’re trying to find.

 Not knowing what’s happened to a loved one is scary.
 However, there are plenty of ways to locate someone if they have been arrested.
 Just gather the right information to start your search.
 With the right info, you’ll know how to find out if someone is in jail.